Playa Colora – A Secret Beach in Fajardo

 Realize, you need to bring everything – there are no facilities there.
 Bring a beach umbrella, since there is no shade at all.
 Also bring plenty of fluids.
 And please be prepared to "pack-out" your trash.

 There are other beaches (Playa Escondida, Finca el Convento, Governor’s Beach) just a little further up the mangrove path (go straight instead of turning right to Playa Colora).
-They are also supposed to have decent snorkeling, and a little calmer waters.
-We’ll make a trip back to check those beaches out in the future.
+They also are not recommended for swimming.

 I have heard both of these beaches are sometimes used by "clothing optional" people.
 While nude sunbathing is not allowed anywhere in Puerto Rico, this area is pretty secluded … so just be careful that you don’t see something that you don’t want to see!